 The area hosts large numbers of ducks but also Common & Jack Snipe, Green Sandpiper and White Storks along with migratory flocks of Common Crane!

 Day 4.
 We will spend this day in the steppes.
 During the morning we will look for Little Bustards, Pin-tailed Sandgrouses and Black-bellied Sandgrouses.
-Larks will be common and we will have good views on Crested, Thekla and Calandra Larks.
+Larks will be common around us, expecting to have have good views on Crested, Thekla and Calandra Larks.
 Still, espectations will be at its peak when searching for the iconic Dupont’s Lark.
 We will have good views, with a bit of luck!
 After a pic-nic we will spend most of the afternoon looking for Eurasian Eagle Owl nearby.
 Blue Rock Thrush, Rock Sparrow, Black Wheatear and Iberian Green Woodpecker should all appear there.

 Day 5.
 Last day of the trip.
 We will spend the morning looking for Great Bustards, a wonderful bird.
 For this we will go to the neightbouring Spanish region of Aragón, where a small population occurs.
 Here we will also have big flocks of Red-billed Chough and good options for Eurasian Stone Curlew, Golden Eagle and Lesser Short-toed Lark.
 Flocks of Sandgrouses also move around the area and Little Owls and Iberian Grey Shrikes are common.